-Varied price points: PCs crush Macs in terms of offering prices suitable to a wide range of budgets.
+Varied price points: PCs crush Macs in offering prices suitable to a wide range of budgets.
 You can purchase a very low-end PC for as little as $300 (we don't recommend that) or a ridiculous gaming monster machine for $30,000 (we don't recommend that either).
 The average cost of a PC is between $400 and $500, while the average cost for a Mac is $1,500, per NPD Group.

 Many design options: Because so many different companies manufacture and sell PC laptops, there are lots of design options.
 You can purchase heavy and powerful workstation-style laptops, portable ultrabooks, hybrids that can transform from laptop to tablet, and so on.